Jack5079/name-gen/README.md

 You will be asked to provide a description of your app.
 The response should be better than what you'd get zero-shot.

-This tool used to be named `good-name`, but it told me to call it Namecraft.
+~~This tool used to be named `good-name`, but it told me to call it Namecraft.~~ THAT'S A FUCKING TERRIBLE NAME